Bethel-nz/jigsaw/README.md

 Check out the `//#examples` section in src code for sample projects that demonstrate JigSaw's capabilities.

 - ![sample site made with jigsaw](./image.png)

+## Performance Considerations

+While JigSaw is powerful for learning and small projects, for production use consider:

+1. Implementing caching mechanisms for rendered templates
+2. Optimizing the template parsing and rendering process
+3. Implementing proper error handling and logging
+4. Ensuring secure handling of user input to prevent XSS attacks

 ## Final Note